 Sensational Circus sessions can be provided in a number of different ways, depending on what works best for your child to achieve their goals:

-One-on-one sessions in a closed room are often best for children with complex needs and especially children who have challenges coping with too much sensory input such as noise, or who need to build their social skills before working in small groups with other children.
+One-on-one sessions with our OT in a closed room are often best for children who need a high level of support and especially children who have challenges coping with too much sensory input such as noise, or who need to build their social skills before working in small groups with other children.
 We can build rapport and trust between the child and the therapist in this setting before moving on to a different way of delivering activities.

-Small group sessions such as peer-matched pairs working with Isobel and/or a therapy assistant, increases the opportunities for social and communication skill development.
-This can also increase motivation for tasks that are necessary but less fun on your own.
+Small group sessions with our OT increases the opportunities for social and communication skill development.
+This can also increase motivation for tasks that are necessary but less fun on your own, and may be part of a gradual progression towards participating in group classes.

-One-on-one sessions parallel to a group class support children who are ready for some group activities and for managing their emotions and learning in a more busy environment, and who also benefit from spending some time working on skills away from the group.
+One-on-one sessions with our OT parallel to a group class support children who are ready for some group activities and for managing their emotions and learning in a more busy environment, and who also benefit from spending some time working on skills away from the group.

-Group class participation supported by a dedicated therapy assistant is similar to the model with is used in mainstream classrooms, with an education assistant to provide additional support as needed.
+Group class participation supported by a dedicated therapy assistant is similar to the model with is used in mainstream classrooms, with a therapy assistant to provide additional support as needed.

 Joining our classes without additional support assists children to practice using the skills they have developed independently, and to generalise the strategies and skills they have learned to other settings, such as sport and other community activities, school and at home.